-Debating is a simple concept to learn, but an exceptionally difficult one to master.
-There is a lot happening in a debate – meeting burdens, keeping to a team strategy, tackling the other team’s arguments – and it takes lots of training and practice to really get your head around it all.
+Debating is a simple concept to learn, but a tough one to master.
+A lot is happening in a debate – meeting burdens, keeping to a team strategy, tackling the other team’s arguments – and it takes lots of training and practice to get your head around it all.

 Our Practice Debates program seeks to help students grapple with all these concepts and more.